cheng-01037/cheng-01037.github.io/index.md

 Hi there!

-I am a research assistant and PhD student at the [BioMedIA group](https://biomedia.doc.ic.ac.uk/), [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing).
+I am a research assistant and PhD candidate at the [BioMedIA group](https://biomedia.doc.ic.ac.uk/), [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing).

 My research is mainly about cutting-edge techniques for robust and cost-effective cardiac magnetic resonance image computing.

-Before joining Imperial College London, I did my M.S. at the [Department of Electrical Engineering and Computer Science, University of Michigan - Ann Arbor](https://eecs.engin.umich.edu/).

 ## Research Interests